RuslanMirov/COT-Tokens-DAO1L/README.md

 1) Owner can mint limit tokens

-2) Owner can mint 5% tokens from totalSupply() per year
+2) Owner can mint 0.1% tokens from totalSupply() per week

 3) 10B to Team vested (time is setting in the migration)